Boy killed in second fatal city stabbing

 A 15-year-old boy has been arrested and is in custody on suspicion of murder, said South Yorkshire Police.

-Even before this latest stabbing, police in the city said there was "huge concern" about knife crime.
+A spokesman said there would be an option to extend it over the bank holiday weekend and would be reviewed daily.

+Under Section 60 of the Criminal Justice and Public Order Act 1994, officers do not have to have reasonable suspicion about the individual being stopped and searched.

-Police have asked for witnesses to contact them especially if they have any dashcam footage as the investigation, involving a "vast" number of officers continues.
+Meanwhile, police have asked witnesses to contact them especially if they have any dashcam footage as the investigation, involving a "vast" number of officers continues.

 The stabbing is not linked to the one two days earlier, when 19-year-old Ryan Jowle in the Woodhouse area of the city, said police.